 Figuring out what you are supposed to produce and learning the priorities in the creation, quality, and frequency of that output is one of the greatest breakthroughs you can have in your career.”

 Think about your most ambitious dream…“If there were only 5 major moves to make that goal happen, what would they be?”

 Developing influence involves cultivating the ability to shape other people’s beliefs and behaviors.
 When you have more influence, you are able to diffuse conflicts faster, work on projects that you ask for, rally other people on your ideas, and make more sales.

 In High Performance Habits, Burchard points out that one of the reasons why people are unable to develop influence is because they don’t ask for what they want.
 This might be due to a fear of rejection, or that they think others will judge them harshly, or simply because they underestimate the willingness of others to engage and help.

 He writes: “You can’t possibly know whether you have influence with your co-workers unless you ask them to do something.
 Several replicated studies show that people tend to say yes over three times as often as people thought they would.
 I also share this research fact with them: If someone does say yes to helping you, they tend to like you even more after they’ve done something for you.”

 “People don’t grudgingly help you.
 If they didn’t want to, they’d probably say no.”

-The main idea: If you want more influence, then ask, and ask often.
+The takeaway here is that if you want more influence, then ask, and ask often!

 “If your future best self—a version of you ten years older, who is even stronger, more capable, and more successful than you imagined yourself to be—showed up on your doorstep today and looked at your current circumstances, what courageous action would that future-self advise you to take right away to change your life?
 How would your future-self tell you to live?”